aazaff/teachPaleobiology/GitTutorial/GitStarted.md

 # Getting started with git
 This assumes you already have git installed on your computer (if you are running OS X or any flavor of Linux you do).
 To confirm, open up a terminal and type `which git`.
 If a directory is returned, you are good to go!
 If you are running Windows you can download git [here](https://git-scm.com/download/win) (install using all the defaults, and then open Git Bash).

+## What
+Git is an open-source application for tracking revisions of text-based documents.
+It is most commonly used to track code, but it can be used for managing myriad projects, such as [home renovations](http://www.wired.com/2013/01/this-old-house/).
+However, while it does not have a great reputation for [being user friendly](https://xkcd.com/1597/), it is fairly straightforward to master a few essential commands to leverage the power of git.

+## Why
+You're right, Microsoft Word can track changes, and Google Docs allows you to collaboratively track and edit documents with your colleagues in a far more user friendly way than git.

+However, imagine this hypothetical situation: you are working on a paper (`FameAndGlory.md`) with a few colleagues, you all agree that the abstract is the definition of academic perfection (`branch:master`), but you have different ideas for how the rest of the paper should be organized.
+You don't want to offend your colleagues by simply deleting three of their paragraphs and rewriting them, so what do you do?

+If you are using git, you could create `branch:alternative-approach` and work on your own version while continuously updating your version from the `master` version.
+When you are ready to present your version to your colleagues, you could submit a *pull request* to *merge* your version of the document.
+At this point you and your colleagues and talk about the relative merits of each version, make their own changes, and *merge* your version into the `master` branch if it is determined to be superior (which it is).

+While that is a far more complex example than what will be required for this class, it demonstrates the use of one of git's most powerful features -- branches.
+Branches allow you to experiment with different ideas without permanently altering a master copy.

 ## Setup
 If you have never used `git` before, you should configure your name and email address.